mighty-gerbils/gerbil-persist/persist.md

 Whichever way, note that the appropriate language can *never* be SQL, because SQL is not a complete programming language, not being able to modify the data.
 The pathetic languages that database vendors typically come up with, made by people who are definitely not programming language experts or even actual amateurs, never make the cut, either.
+(An amateur by definition loves what he’s doing;
+those who misdesign these languages obviously have no love for this part of their job, since they’re not even trying to do it right, or learn the very basics of language design.)
 On the other hand, an appropriate language can conceivably have SQL embedded in it as a subset, or hopefully something roughly equivalent to SQL but better designed, such as C# with its LINQ extension.